abhiroopbasak/IT3rdyearProject/README.md

 The above diagram describes the architecture of the project.
 The main application is hosted at [Heroku](https://finaldemotest.herokuapp.com/) and the Fetch API access the Flask based API hosted in [AWS EC2](http://52.66.204.194:8000/).
 The API returns link to the searched location based on a regular expression based web scrapping algorithm.

+## Instructions to run

+Download all the files and run the [home.html](home.html) file.
+Ensure php is enabled into the server.

 ## Rights

 The project was developed under the guidance of Dr. Subhamita Mukherjee  and mentored by Mr. Soumyadeep Sen by